Estate Planning & Elder Law

-Business Planning - If you are an individual looking to start a business, it is important to have a competent business lawyer on your side to pave the way for success and prevent disputes in a timely and cost-effective manner.
-We help with the start-ups of sole proprietorships, partnerships, corporations, non-profits, “S” corporations, and other entities.
-We are available to consult with you on the day-to-day running of your business, including writing or reviewing business partnership agreements, and advising on required meetings.
+Business Planning- If you are an individual looking to start a business, it is important to have a competent business lawyer on your side to pave the way for success and prevent disputes in a timely and cost-effective manner.
+We help with the start-ups of sole proprietorships, partnerships, corporations, “S” corporations, and other entities.
+We are available to consult with you and prepare operating agreements, partnership agreements, etc. or review existing agreements.
 Finally, we are also available to handle real estate transactions.

-Estate Planning allows you to provide direction about the disposition of assets now & after death.
+Estate Planning - allows you to provide direction about the disposition of your assets now & after death.
 A well-drafted estate plan is important for many reasons.
 Estate planning can include wills, trusts, medical and financial powers of attorney, beneficiary deeds, trusts and various other documents.
 All estate plans should include, at minimum, three important estate planning instruments: a financial durable power of attorney, medical durable power of attorney, and a Will.
 An individual can appoint an agent in a general durable power of attorney to manage the person's financial affairs, and avoid the need for a court conservatorship proceeding should the person become incapacitated.
 Through the use of a medical durable power of document, an individual may appoint a patient advocate to act should the person become incapacitated and unable to express his or her preferences relating to health care decisions.
-A Last Will and Testament provides you with a means or directing the disposition of your assets upon your death, but it does not avoid Probate.
+A Last Will and Testament provides an individual with a means or directing the disposition of the individual's assets upon his or her death, but it does not avoid Probate.

 Estate plans are not just for wealthy people.
-Whether your family is well-to-do or has modest means, an estate plan can provide you with peace of mind.
+Whether your family is well-to-do or has modest means, an estate plan is important and can provide you with peace of mind.
 A good plan can avoid or minimize conflict, help maintain relationships, and keep families out of court.